 Dental Folklore, Myths and Facts

-Although, today, dental care is organized, modern, and effective, dental history can be strange and peculiar, and even today some patients believe in wives tales that help keep them from the best dental care and hygiene they can achieve.
+Although, today, dental care is organised, modern, and effective, dental history can be strange and peculiar, and even today some patients believe in wives tales that help keep them from the best dental care and hygiene they can achieve.

 On the other hand, the mouth and teeth are also amazing, subject to a variety of unusual conditions and generating a long list of interesting facts.